torum/XmlClients/FeedDesk/README.md

 #### Sync
 - [ ] Sync with Firefox Pocket or Instapaper etc for "read lator".
-- [ ] Sync with online feed readers or creat one.
+- [ ] Sync with online feed readers such as Miniflux or creat one.

 ##### Other